 A hand reaches out and presses the bathroom door open and though this bathroom is green and the bathroom in their apartment in Boulder had been pink, room 237's bathtub with its shower curtain, the way it is lit, recalls the scene of Danny speaking to Tony before the bathroom mirror, as the camera had advanced from his bedroom into the Boulder apartment bathroom.

-Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch at the end.
+Before I start making comparisons with the Boulder bathroom, I wanted to first return to Wendy and Danny exploring the heart of the maze and the brief glimpse we get of the arch close to the camera at the end.

 The Boulder bathroom had been tiled pink with green tones seemingly cast on it through and above the shower curtain by a green valance above an unobserved window beyond.
-Here, in Room 237, we have the same green of the valance in the Boulder bathroom but it is the lower portion of the bathroom painted in this color, the bathtub and sinks in this color, and the flesh tones communicated by the upper part of the bathroom are mainly illusory, due the orange ornamental trim influencing how we view the colors of the upper walls.
-An inversion.
+In room 237, we have the same green of the valance in the Boulder bathroom.
+The tub in the Boulder bathroom looks like it has been artificially altered so that its rim will recall the shape of the tub in room 237.

 This bathroom is large with two sinks on one side (doubling) and a toilet and a bidet opposite the sinks in a glancingly symmetrical arrangement.
 The door is set into the same style of arched frame as observed above the sinks, the toilets and the bath.
-The mirror of the vanity in the Torrance's bedroom is the same cloud shape as seen in at least two of the bathroom's arches and on the bathroom floor.
-Though not the same shape, we saw cloud stickers on the door of Danny's bedroom, above the rainbow, as the camera zoomed in on the bathroom opposite.
+The mirror of the vanity in the Torrance's bedroom is the same cloud shape as seen in the bathroom.

 For the purposes of The Shining, this is its rainbow room.